How To Cancel a Credit Card: The Safe Way

-Canceling requires more than just cut up the card and throw it out if you don’t want to ding your score in the process.
-The good news is you can minimize the damage or, in some cases, avoid it entirely.
-Here’s how to cancel a credit card without damaging your credit score.
+Canceling requires more than just cutting up the card and throwing it out to keep your score intact.
+The good news is you can minimize the damage or, in some cases, avoid it entirely if you decide to cancel.
+Here’s how you can make that decision and how to cancel a credit card without damaging your credit score.

-When It Makes Sense To Cancel a Credit Card
+Reasons To Cancel a Credit Card

 Any number of circumstances might warrant canceling a credit card.
 For example:

-- Your credit card rewards aren’t worth the annual fee
+- Your credit card rewards aren’t worth the annual fee.

-- You’re carrying a balance on a card with a high interest rate
+- You’re carrying a balance on a card with a high-interest rate.

-- You have more credit cards than you need
+- You have more credit cards than you need.

-- You’re ready to trade up from a store card to a bank card, or from a bare-bones bank card to a rewards card
+- You’re ready to trade up from a store card to a bank card or from a bare-bones bank card to a rewards card.

 - Don’t close bank cards before retail cards.
 Major bank cards often have better rates, lower fees and higher credit limits than retail cards.
 Plus, retail cards that aren’t co-branded can only be used at a specific retail store.